Closures & Delays

 In emergency situations, such as snow and icy weather conditions, the top priority is the safety of students and staff.
 We also recognize school closures disrupt family schedules and extend the school year.
 The decision to close schools is not an easy one.

 It’s also complicated by the fact that our district covers 72 square miles of diverse terrain.
 In one part of the district, the roads may be perfectly clear while others are struggling with snow and/or ice.
+We recognize conditions can vary throughout the district, as our topography ranges from just above sea level to 750 feet in elevation.

 Decision Process